 1. The Kiss – Alfred Eisenstaedt

 Photo entitled "The Kiss" was captured by Alfred Eisenstaedt.
 A lot of people who have seen this photo.
-In this photo, an American Sailor passionate to kiss a young nurse to celebrate the end of World War II
+In this photo, an American Sailor passionate to kiss a young nurse to celebrate the end of World War II2.
+Kissing In The Riot

 This photo captured by Rich Lam was getting viral in Social Media since 2011.
 In this photo, you can see a pair of lovers who kiss who are cool kiss in the Vancouver riot that happened because Canucks' rout by Boston Bruins in Stainley Cup.